oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 2019.12.29 17:40:13 INFO com.oracle.labs.helidon.storefront.Main Thread[main,5,main]: Running on http://localhost:8080/store
 ```

+If you get an error message that the pod or container has not started then please wait a short while and try again, sometimes it can take a short time to download the image and start it running.

   3. Type **Ctrl-C** to stop kubectl and return to the command prompt.